yanghu199/slave-to-the-algorithm./sko/week1/README.md

 week1

+research regarding generative design

 This was my first time coming into contact with generative design and programming and Karen showed us some extraordinary interaction examples that all combined coding and visual art perfectly.
 One of my favorite projects is “I Said If”by Lia, the device she displays on the website which reminds me of the working theory of refractor.

 ![isaidif_001-1](https://user-images.githubusercontent.com/68723373/96445065-dfb09d00-1241-11eb-99dd-2d6a1cfd3287.jpg)